svikashk/docs/help/creating-and-organizing-lists-inside-your-project.md

 has_children: false
 parent: Get Started
 title: Creating and organizing Lists inside your project
-desc: Learn how to create and organize multiple Lists inside your project.
+description: Learn how to create and organize multiple Lists inside your project.
 permalink: help/get-started/creating-lists/
 ---
 # Creating and organizing Lists inside your project